Ares-Chang/.config/README.md

 # My dotfiles

-This file records my.config environment
+This is my `.config` dotfiles file.